Pedro Calungsod: Relics

 At his canonization Mass, Calungsod was the only saint without a first class relic exposed for veneration, as his body had been thrown into the sea and lost.
-The cutlass used to hack Calungsod's head and neck was retrieved from Guam by Cardinal Vidal and is now venerated as a second-class relic.
+The cutlass used to hack Calungsod's head and neck was retrieved from Guam by Vidal and is now venerated as a second-class relic.
 During the homily, Benedict XVI said that Calungsod received the Sacrament of Absolution from San Vitores before his death.

 Feast day

-After Saint Lorenzo Ruíz of Manila, Calungsod is the second Filipino to be declared a saint by the Roman Catholic Church.
-The Roman Martyrology celebrates Calungsod's feast along with Blessed Diego Luis de San Vitores every April 2, their dies natalis (heavenly birthdate); when April 2 falls within Holy Week or the Octave of Easter, his feast is transferred to the Saturday of the Fifth Week of Lent, the day after the Friday of Sorrows and before Palm Sunday.
+After Lorenzo Ruiz of Manila, Calungsod is the second Filipino to be declared a saint by the Roman Catholic Church.
+His initial feast day was celebrated on April 2, his dies natalis (heavenly birthdate).
+In September 2024, his feast was transferred to October 21, the anniversary of his canonization.
+This is to avoid its occurrence in Holy Week or Eastertide, and the new date will be kept beginning in 2025.

-Saturday has been designated as the weekly day for devotions and novenas in his honor, as he was killed on a first Saturday.
+Saturday is the designated weekday for devotions and novenas in his honor, as he was killed on a First Saturday.